cocoaheads-slovenija/theClocker/systemd/README.md

 ## Files to deploy

-Create a release build of the app (`vapor build -c release`), and copy over the following files:
+Create a release build of the app (`swift build -c release`), and copy over the following files:

 ```shell
 cp -rv Config Public Resources .build/release/App .build/release/libCLibreSSL.so /opt/theClocker